wakweli/whitepaper/docs/technology.md

 With Wakweli, we are building a powerful and innovative technological foundation to ensure trust, transparency, and authenticity in the digital world.
 Here’s how it works:

 - **A Scalable and Decentralized Blockchain Solution**
-    - Our project is powered by a robust smart contract engine deployed on a cost-efficient EVM Layer-2 Blockchain.
-(Base Blockchain (Layer-2))
+    - Our project is powered by a robust smart contract engine deployed on Base, a cost-efficient EVM Layer-2 Blockchain.
     - This ensures scalability and efficiency, allowing for high performance without compromising Wakweli's commitment to decentralization.
 - **Proof-of-Democracy (PoD) Consensus Algorithm**
     - At the heart of Wakweli is the Proof-of-Democracy (PoD) consensus, a unique mechanism designed to ensure authenticity through community-driven validation.